-High-ranking Shorin-ryu karate Master Richard Rabago has the experience, training credentials, and Budo skill to have earned the right to be called "Master" several times over.
-If you call him that, however, you'll most likely get a roll of the eyes, a slightly embarrassed laugh, and the words, "just call me Sensei - that's enough".
+Richard Rabago is a high-ranking Shorin-ryu karate Master who has the experience, training credentials, and Budo skill to have earned the right to be called “Master” several times over.
+If you call him master though, you’ll get a roll of the eyes, a slightly embarrassed laugh, and the words, “just call me Sensei – that’s enough”.
 A throwback to the age of Budo and Honor, where a Karateka earned respect through skill and dedication, not by self-given titles, Rabago measures himself against a higher standard than is commonly used in Martial Arts today.
-Trained by two of Karate's most famous Shotokan masters, Nishiyama and Oshima, Rabago has learned his most important lesson from them - THE BASICS ARE EVERYTHING...
+Trained by two of Karate’s most famous Shotokan masters, Nishiyama and Oshima, Rabago has learned his most important lesson from them – THE BASICS ARE EVERYTHING…

 He was born August 14th, 1943 on the Island of O’ahu and raised on the garden isle of Kauai.
 As he was growing up on the Islands, Rebago had a chance to experience and study many different forms of martial arts.
 My studies included: Judo, Aikido, Kempo and boxing.
 This is where my interest into the career of martial arts began.

 After completing high school he moved to California in August of 1961 and began his training in Shotokan Karate under the instruction of Tsutomu Oshima and Hidetaka Nishiyama.
 Sensei Rebago trained and studied the principles of Shotokan until 1968.
 In 1969, he had the chance to study Kobayashi Shorin-Ryu Karate under Senseis’ George Terukina and Seikichi Iha.
 He progressed through the years and earned his title as “Sensei”.
 Richard Rabago then opened his own dojo and for the past 30 plus years taught Kobayashi Shorin-ryu and specialized techniques in use of force.